-While the Company does not have a formal policy requiring the directors' attendance, the board encourages all directors to attend the annual meeting of shareholders.
-All of our directors attended the 2021 annual meeting of shareholders.
+While the Company does not have a formal policy requiring the directors attendance, the board encourages all directors to attend the annual meeting of shareholders.
+All of our directors attended the 2019 annual meeting of shareholders, which occurred prior to our initial public offering.